jkschneider/springone-distributed-monorepo/README.md

 ### Step 6: Run the fixit job!

-Import the Guava notebook from `zeppelin/Guava.json` and run it!
+Import the Guava notebook from `zeppelin/Guava.json`.
+You should change the project name in the two paragraphs that interact with BigQuery.

+Run it!

 ### Appendix A. Metrics